mareanie/infodesignsolver/README.md

-# infodesignsolver
+# Information design solvers
-Information design solvers
+This repository contains a few solvers for certain information design problems.